Cal Basketball Coach Questioned at Airport Over Infant Son

-Cal Women’s Basketball Coach says Southwest Airlines employees went too far when questioning her about her child while boarding a flight, sparking conversation on Twitter that included a repose from Chrissy Teigan.
+Cal Women’s Basketball Coach says Southwest Airlines employees went too far when questioning her about her child while boarding a flight, sparking conversation on Twitter that included a repose from Chrissy Teigen.

 Lindsay Gottlieb says she was questioned while boarding a flight from Denver to Oakland with her 1-year-old son Monday night.